PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		setReportSinks({"127.0.1.2", "127.0.1.3:4501"})

-* addReportSink(\<IP[:port]\>) - Add a report sink to the list to which all received reports should be forwarded.
+* addReportSink(\<IP[:port]\>) - Add a report sink to the list to which all received reports should be forwarded over UDP.
 Reports will be sent to the configured report sinks in a round-robin fashion if more than one is specified.
 If port is not specified it defaults to 4001.
 For
   example: